mlund/csid/README.md

 ===================================

 This is an unofficial clone of cSID/cSID-light from http://hermit.uw.hu, modified to use cmake and automatic SDL detection.
-Build the two executable with:
+Build the two executables with:

 ~~~ bash
 cmake .